varunkumardev/amitmerchant1990.github.io/_posts/2018-12-21-why-you-should-use-laravel-queues.md

 }
 ```

+## Create a queue job

 After this, we'll need to generate a queue job class for sending the register email.
-We'll use following command that will create queue job file with Queueable.
+We'll use following artisan command that will create queue job file with Queueable.

 ```bash
 php artisan make:job SendRegisterEmail